 This is a chance to unplug, slow down, and soften.
 Forest Bathing, also known as shinrin-yoku or forest therapy, is an intuitive and natural way to connect with nature and receive its healing benefits.
 During each session, a certified guide will lead you on a slow and gentle walk interspersed with invitations to pause, explore your senses, and connect with the natural world.
 Note that this is not a hike, but a very slow and therapeutic practice with opportunities for facilitated stillness, quiet contemplation, and group interaction.

 Sessions typically take place on fairly flat terrain and incorporate some mindful wandering off of maintained trails.
-Each walk ends with an opportunity to enjoy wild-foraged herbal tea and a light snack.
+We typically end with an opportunity to enjoy a local, wild-foraged, herbal tea and a light snack.

 Sessions range between 1.5 to 3 hours.
 Public sessions listed in the calendar are group events.
 Groups typically range in size from 4-12 participants.
-Private sessions can also be arranged for individuals or small groups.
+Private sessions can also be arranged for individuals or a wide range of group sizes.
 Contact me to find out more.

 Why Forest Bathing?